-- ▶ In theory we could stop here.
-This is called an all-action methods because it involves the updates of all the actions. - \blacktriangleright However, we are interested in an algorithm whose update at time t involves only A_t , the action taken at time t.
+- ▶ This is called an all-action method because it involves the updates of all the actions. - ▶ However, we are interested in an algorithm whose update at time t involves only A_t , the action taken at time t.
 This is called REINFORCE algorithm proposed by Williams in 1992.